-DUI (driving under the influence) or DWI (driving while intoxicated) it’s a criminal charge that occours when a motorist is caught operating a vehicle while impaired by the effects of alcohol or any kind of drugs, including prescription medications.
+A DUI lawyer handles DUI (driving under the influence) or DWI (driving while intoxicated) which is a criminal charge that occours when a motorist is caught operating a vehicle while impaired by the effects of alcohol or any kind of drugs, including prescription medications.

 A motorist can be convicted when his or her BAC (blood alcohol content) exceeds the legal level between 0.05% and 0.08%, depending on the jurisdiction.

 Hiring an experienced DUI attorney may help you to have the charges reduced or even the case dismissed.
 A DUI lawyer will negotiate with the court for lesser sentences and treatment diversion programs.

 A motorist driving under the influence you will receive some sort of criminal sentence: a hefty fine, community service, or even jail.
 The sentence will depend on the severity and whether it is a first offense.
 Your driver's license also may be suspended or revoked.
 In that case, a DUI attorney may help you obtain the court's permission to drive to and from work or drive with the condition of using an ignition interlock device (IDD).

 Driving impaired is a serious offense that could wreak havoc on your career, your driving record, your life and your family’s life.

 DUI STATISTICS 2017